Breadcrumb

 What to put in an employment contract

 What goes in an employment contract can vary depending on the job and the arrangement.
-It can be good to include:

-- the employer’s details
+- The employer’s details

-- the employee’s details
+- The employee’s details

-- the role, job duties and location — or a copy of the position description, if it includes these details
+- The role, job duties and location — or a copy of the position description, if it includes these details

-- what type of employment it is — for example, full time, part time or casual, ongoing or fixed term
+- What type of employment it is — for example, full time, part time or casual, ongoing or fixed term

-- the pay rate or salary
+- The pay rate or salary

-- the start date
+- The start date

-- how employment may come to an end, including any notice period
+- How employment may come to an end, including any notice period

-- details of the legal minimum employment terms and conditions that apply — for example, which award or enterprise agreement applies, or whether the minimum wage or national employment standards.
+- Details of the legal minimum employment terms and conditions that apply — for example, which award or enterprise agreement applies, or whether the minimum wage or national employment standards.

-- hours of work, rosters, shifts, breaks that the employee will work
+- Hours of work, rosters, shifts, breaks that the employee will work

-- how the employee will be paid — for example, weekly, fortnightly or monthly, by bank transfer
+- How the employee will be paid — for example, weekly, fortnightly or monthly, by bank transfer

-- how much superannuation the employee will be paid
+- How much superannuation the employee will be paid

-- paid or unpaid leave entitlements
+- Paid or unpaid leave entitlements

-- information about any workplace policies — for example, codes of conduct, work health and safety policies (copies may be attached, or details on where to find them)
+- Information about any workplace policies — for example, codes of conduct, work health and safety policies (copies may be attached, or details on where to find them)

-- the process for resolving disputes in the workplace — this could already be set out in an award or enterprise agreement
+- The process for resolving disputes in the workplace — this could already be set out in an award or enterprise agreement

-- who owns any intellectual property
+- Who owns any intellectual property

-- any confidentiality requirements.
+- Any confidentiality requirements.

 Business.gov has a free interactive employment contract tool to help with drafting an employment contract in the national employment system.